 It is with regret that I find it necessary to write in these cases.
-However, I am unable to join the majority because its opinion goes too far on too little, while my dissenting brethren do not go quite far enough.
-Nor can I agree with the Court's criticism of the present practices of police and investigatory agencies as to custodial interrogation.
-The materials it refers to as "police manuals" are, as I read them, merely writings in this field by pro-
+However, I find myself unable to join the majority because its opinion goes too far on too little Too FAST while my dissenting brethren do not go quite far enough.
+Nor can I join in the Court's criticism of the present practices of the police and investigatory agencies as to custodial interrogation.
+The materials referred to as "police manuals" are not shown by the record here to be the official manuals of any police department, much less in universal use in crime detection.
+Moreover, the examples of police brutality mentioned by the Court are the rare exceptions to the thousands of cases that appear in the law reports every year.
+I am proud of our police agencies-all the way from municipal and state forces to the federal bureaus.